 Required Minimum Distributions

 Social Security Strategies

 Long Term Care Planning

-Expedition plans require the coordination of many moving parts and, because of the level of complexity, require more time for areas such as:
+Expedition plans require more coordination of many moving parts adding complexity.
+This includes more for time for areas such as:

 Special income situations

 Taylor and Blake are in their late‐40’s and these busy parents are at the peak of their careers.
 They have

 two children in private school and want to plan for both children attending elite private colleges.
 Taylor

 works for a local tech firm, where compensation includes salary, bonus, and stock awards.
 Blake is an

 executive for a local retailer.
 As part of Blake’s compensation, she receives annual stock awards, and